craftcms/docs/docs/5.x/extend/controllers.md

 ## Routing

-There are several ways to access your controller action in a request.
+There are several ways to access your controller action in a request, which you can use within your own control panel features, and in documentation of developer-facing features.

 ::: tip
 Information on [using controller actions](../development/forms.md) lives in the main documentation.
 Everything that applies to built-in controllers holds true for those provided by a plugin.